ajlank/C-__Dsa_Code__infixToPostFix__stack_imp/README.md

-Create a cpp file from code blocks copy this full code and run the following expression
+Create a cpp file from code blocks.
+Copy this full code
+and run the following expression

   ((a+b-c)*d^e^f)/g